varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Three values:
     1. **None**: cookie is always sent
-    2. **Strict**: ookie is sent when the request is from the same origin
+    2. **Strict**: cookie is sent when the request is from the same origin
     3. **Lax**: cookie is only sendt only with GET request

 ### The HTTP Only Flag